 As we mentioned earlier, New Year’s Day celebrations began in pre-Christian times, beginning with the Babylonians in March but changed to January by the Romans.
-January gets its name from Janus, the two-faced god who looks backwards into the old year and forwards into the new.
-Janus was also the patron and protector of arches (Ianus in Latin), gates, doors, doorways, endings and beginnings.
-He was also the patron of bridges and we see this statue (pictured at left,) set on the bridge Ponte Fabricio which crosses the Tiber River in Rome to Tiber Island, where it survives from its original construction in 62 BC during the time of Julius Caesar.
+January gets its name from Janus, the two-faced god who looks backward into the old year and forwards into the new.
+Janus was also the patron and protector of arches (Ianus in Latin), gates, doors, doorways, endings, and beginnings.
+He was also the patron of bridges, and we see this statue (pictured at left,) set on the bridge Ponte Fabricio which crosses the Tiber River in Rome to Tiber Island, where it survives from its original construction in 62 BC during the time of Julius Caesar.
 Even today it is believed that if you touch the Janus head as you cross the bridge, it will bring good fortune.

 The custom of setting “New Year’s resolutions” began during this period in Rome two millennia ago, as they made such resolutions with a moral flavor: mostly to be good to others.
 But when the Roman Empire took Christianity as its official state religion in the 4th century, these moral intentions were replaced by prayers and fasting.
 For example, Christians chose to observe the Feast of the Circumcision on January 1 in place of the revelry otherwise indulged in by those who did not share the faith.
-This replacement had varying degrees of success over the centuries, and Christians hesitated observing some of the New Year practices associated with honoring the pagan god Janus.
+This replacement had varying degrees of success over the centuries, and Christians hesitated to observe some of the New Year practices associated with honoring the pagan god Janus.

 As we’ve described elsewhere, even as recently as the 17th century, Puritans in Colonial America avoided the indulgences associated with New Year’s celebrations and other holidays.
 In the 18th century, Puritans avoiding even naming Janus.
-Instead they called January “First Month.”
+Instead, they called January “First Month.”

-The great American theologian Jonathan Edwards, brought up in New England Puritan culture, took the writing of resolutions to an art form.
+The great American theologian Jonathan Edwards brought up in New England Puritan culture, took the writing of resolutions to an art form.
 But he did not write his resolutions on a single day.
 Rather, during a two-year period when he was about 19 or 20 following his graduation from Yale, he compiled some 70 resolutions on various aspects of his life, which he committed to reviewing each week.